-Since writing this article, I've seen a few claims made about infant toilet training that merit discussion.
+I've seen a few questionable claims made about infant toilet training that merit discussion.
 So I want to address them here.

-Second, I've not found any studies suggesting that infant toilet training--when carried out in the manner noted above--has any long-term developmental significance for infants.
+Second, I've not found any studies suggesting that infant toilet training -- when carried out in the manner noted above -- has any meaningful, long-term, developmental impact on a child's life.

 Bachelard M, Sillen U, Hansson S, Hermansson G, Jodal U, and Jacobsson B. 1998.
 Urodynamic pattern in infants with urinary tract infection.
 Journal of Urology, 160: 522-6.

 Bender JM and She RC.
 2017.
 Elimination Communication: Diaper-Free in America.
 Pediatrics.
 140(1).

 deVries MW and deVries MR. 1977.
 Cultural relativity of toilet training readiness: A perspective from East Africa.
 Pediatrics, 60: 170-177.

 Diener M. 2000.
 “Gift from the gods: A Balinese guide to early child rearing,” in A world of babies: Imagined childcare guides for seven societies (J. DeLoache and A. Gottlieb, eds.)
 New York: Cambridge University Press, pp. 199-231.